 Wicked Reports tracks all inbound clicks that start a user session on your web properties where our script is installed.

 If that inbound click becomes a lead or sale within your attribution time window settings, the inbound organic click will get attribution credit per the rules of all the various Wicked attribution models.

-In the event Wicked already has a paid media, email, or UTM tracked click in the attribution time window, the inbound organic click is ignored.
+In the event Wicked already has a paid media, email, or UTM tracked click within the attribution time window, the inbound organic click is ignored.

 Organic Traffic Attribution UTM mapping